In this guide

 The "Human + Agent" model

-The winning model isn't full automation.
-It's what the industry calls "Human + Agent" workflows.
-AI handles the data-intensive routine work: data preparation, reconciliation, forecast updates, outlier detection.
-Humans handle interpretation, judgment calls, and strategic decisions.
+The model that actually gets deployed is what the industry calls "Human + Agent" workflows.
+AI handles the data-heavy routine work: data preparation, reconciliation, forecast updates, outlier detection.
+Humans handle interpretation and judgment calls.

 This matters because regulators accept it.
 Full black-box automation in finance raises red flags.
 Human oversight with AI-powered efficiency gets approved.